Sidewalk and Trail Clearing

 Public Works staff clear more than 95 km of sidewalks throughout the city after each snowfall and aim to do so within three days of a snow event.
 Generally, sidewalks are cleared as follows:

-- Red and Green routes: The City will clear both sides of the street for any sidewalk adjacent to City property measuring more than 10 meters for sidewalks on hills, bridges, arterials, downtown streets, and collector streets.
+- Red and Purple routes: The City will clear both sides of the street for any sidewalk adjacent to City property measuring more than 10 meters for sidewalks on hills, bridges, arterials, downtown streets, and collector streets.

 - Green and Orange routes: In order to provide connectivity, The City will clear one side of the street for any sidewalk adjacent to City property measuring more than 10 meters.
 However, if there is private property on the other side of the street, the City will not clear the sidewalk on either side of the street.
 In this case the property owner is responsible for clearing the sidewalk adjacent to their property.